krigjo25/webapp-Home-vupy/README.md

 json file if the code is 200, and to hide "sensitive information about a user.

 **moc_requests**
-By mocking the url i expect to find my repositories avialable
+By mocking the url from [GITHUB REST API](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#get-a-repository) i expect to find my repositories avialable

+####    Databases

+Tests are based on the [documentation for unit tests](https://python-basics-tutorial.readthedocs.io/en/24.1.0/test/sqlite.html)
 **test_insertion**
 **test_update**